 Again, Chinese bonds can offer diversification benefits to a global fixed income portfolio, with low correlation to other large markets.
 With yields on offer on government, high quality credit and high yield markets all having fallen in recent months, yield-hungry investors may also be attracted by more tactical considerations.

-Chinese bonds have the highest nominal yields among the 10 largest fixed income markets globally and have delivered the highest risk-adjusted returns of this group over the last 5 and 10 years.
+Chinese bonds have the highest nominal yields among the 10 largest fixed income markets globally despite having delivered strong relative risk-adjusted returns in recent years.
 Real yields also look attractive, and the cost of hedging Chinese yuan exposure has also tended to fall – providing potential investors with an important risk mitigation tool.

 While bond market access and investment has improved dramatically, the market has not been through continuous credit quality scrutiny in the same way that developed market bonds have been.
 The development of onshore ratings will be of importance to build investor confidence with China's authorities making big steps to bring foreign ratings companies into the market.